-In accordance with IFRS 3 (Business Combinations), goodwill is recognised in the consolidated financial statements at the acquisition date (including through mergers or contributions) of companies or business units and is calculated as the difference between the consideration paid (measured in accordance with IFRS 3, generally determined on the basis of the fair value at the acquisition date of the identifiable assets acquired net of the identifiable liabilities assumed.
+In accordance with IFRS 3 (Business Combinations), goodwill is recognised in the consolidated financial statements at the acquisition date (including through mergers or contributions) of companies or business units and is calculated as the difference between the consideration paid (measured in accordance with

+IFRS 3, generally determined on the basis of the fair value at the acquisition date) and the fair value at the acquisition date of the identifiable assets acquired net of the identifiable liabilities assumed.
 Goodwill is classified in the statements of financial position as an intangible asset with an indefinite useful life, whereas any gain from a bargain purchase or negative goodwill is recognised in the consolidated income statement.